JoelAtDeluxe/template-flask-microservice/readme.md

 #### What's with the project structure

-Other than a directory named `src`, this is apretty common structure.
-Python projects "like" to be pretty flat.
+Other than a directory named `src`, this is a pretty common structure.
+Idiomatic Python projects tend to be pretty flat.
 However, some project structure -- in particular routing -- really benefit from some hierarchy / namespacing.
 The rest is merely preference.
 A more complex application might warrant a more complex structure.
 A smaller project might warant a cleaner/tighter structure with fewer files.

 #### Why Make